Chapter Two: Merciless Encounter

 "For once, just let out all the pent up sexual frustration."
 She caressed his face, "Stop resisting…"

 Exposed, this wild desire left him vulnerable.
 But if he'd ever surrender to her, the latch would never mend.
 A place of no return, and this was its catalyst; this sultry seductress now grazing her leg against his growing member.
 Oh, how he wanted to fuck, plunge his piece into her untouched taint, over, and over, and over again.
-How he could already taste her cunt as she opened her legs, her blooming hot sex ready to be devoured.
+He could already taste her sex as she spread her legs, her blooming heat ready to be devoured.
 His lips stroked hers lightly, chest dropping from the sinful passion cluttering in his throbbing head.
 "I can't…do this.
-Not to you…" As he pulled his hand from her, splattering red cloaked his fingertips—
+Not to you…" As he pulled his hand from her, a splatter of cloaked his fingertips—

-"Well, good morning to you too, dear brother."
+"Well, good morning to you too, bro."
 Syreene called out to him.
 "Narus already left.
 Something about business in the temple.
 Where are you going?"

 "You're not going out to fight, are you?!"
 She approached him and grabbed his wrist.
 "You just got out of a serious injury, Cabil!
 They can't expect you to go into battle right now."